apache/doris/docs/en/ecosystem/external-table/odbc-of-doris.md

 **type** | The type of external database, currently supports Oracle, MySQL and PostgerSQL **user** | The user name of database
 **password** | password for the user
+**charset** | charset of connection

+Remark：
+In addition to adding the above parameters to `PROPERTIES`, you can also add parameters specific to each database's ODBC driver implementation, such as `sslverify` for mysql, etc.

 ##### Installation and configuration of ODBC driver